Minimally invasive spine surgery: Methods

 Traditionally, spine surgery has required surgeons to create a 5-6 inch incision down the affected portion of the spine and to pull back the tissue and muscle using retractors in order to reveal the bone.
 The wound itself takes a long time to heal; the aim of minimally invasive surgery is reduce tissue trauma and the associated bleeding and risk of infection by minimizing the size of the incision.

 Some minimally invasive spine surgery may be performed by a spinal neurosurgeon or an orthopedic surgeon and a trained medical team.
-Typically, they will begin the operation by delivering a type of anesthesia that numbs a particular part of the body in conjunction with sedation or simply give a general anesthesia that prevents pain and allows the patient to sleep throughout the surgery.
+Typically, they will begin the operation by delivering a type of anesthesia, known as regional anesthesia that numbs a particular part of the body in conjunction with sedation or simply give a general anesthesia that prevents pain and allows the patient to sleep throughout the surgery.

 Next, the surgeon may begin taking continuous X-ray images in real time, a process called fluoroscopy, of the affected portion of the spine.
 This allows them to see what they're operating on, in real-time, throughout the surgery without creating a large incision.

 At this point, the surgeon may begin performing the operation, by creating an incision in the skin above the affected portion of the spine and then using a device called an obturator to push the underlying tissue apart; the obturator is inside a tube, which is left behind after the obturator is removed, leaving a channel down to the spine.
 Small operating tools as well as cameras and a light are used through this tube.
 In other surgeries this is called a trocar; in spine surgery it is called a "tubular retractor."

 The surgeon makes the necessary repairs to the spine, extracting affected disc material out through the tubular retractor and inserting medical devices, such as intervertebral spacers, rods, pedicle screws, facet screws, nucleus replacement devices, and artificial discs, through the retractor.

-Robot-assisted surgery is another technique that is used occasionally in minimally invasive spine surgery.
+Robot-assisted surgery is occasionally used in minimally invasive spine surgery.

 When the procedure is done the tube is removed, and the wound is stitched, stapled, or glued shut.

+Procedures

+MISS uses a variety of techniques, each developed to provide the most direct access to the pathological site while minimizing collateral damage.
+These approaches can avoid disruption of the posterior musculature while still permitting adequate visualization and instrumentation placement.